bwan242/KoreanLearningGame/readme.md

 pygame 2.0.1

 To run the game:
-1) Open cmd/git terminal
+1) Open cmd/bash terminal

 2) **Important**
-   change directory to folder of game.py
-   For example, if the game is located in C:\Users\Brandon\KoreanLearningGame I would type "cd C:\Users\Brandon\KoreanLearningGame"

-3) run "py game.py"
+3) run "py game.py" or "python3 game.py"

-* Make sure your PATH variable for python is set.
+* If on windows, make sure your PATH variable for python is set.